Ke-Coding/macro_functions/README.md

 # macro_functions
-just some small macro functions
+just some small but useful macro functions